-Electrical Junction Box Mount Using mount cradle
+Electrical Junction Box Mount Using Mount Cradle

-The MR52 and MR53 can be mounted to a 4" square cable junction box, a 3.5 or 4" round cable junction box, or various U.S. and European outlet boxes (mounting screws are not included).
+The access point can be mounted to a 4" square cable junction box, a 3.5 or 4" round cable junction box, or various U.S. and European outlet boxes (mounting screws are not included).